Jaga00/alx-system_engineering-devops/README.md

-Current
+#!/bin/bash
-This is for the current working directory question
+echo "The absolute path name of the current working directory is:" pwd